 Heartworm/Leukemia Test: $15

 ***If your pet is unaltered, and with us past the 5 day stray hold (with or without identification), we mandate spay/neuter.
 Fixing an animal results in less roaming and numerous health benefits.
-We will cover this cost.
 If your pet did not have identification, your pet will be microchipped as well.
 Our microchips come pre-registered to our organization as well as adding the owner.
-This means if your pet is ever picked up again, you will get a call and so will we.
+This means that if your pet is ever picked up again, you will get a call and so will we.
 It is imperative to keep your information up to date.

 Proof of Ownership:

 We do not give animals to anyone who comes to claim.
 This is for the safety of your pet as well as for your peace of mind.
 Anyone claiming an animal must have current proof of ownership.
 Acceptable options for animal identification include:

 Vet Records (we will call your vet to get a current reference if the paperwork is outdated)